Chapter 9 - General Provisions

 - The investigation of a complaint will be conducted as soon as possible after receipt of the written complaint.
 In investigations exceeding sixty (60) work days, a justification for the delay will be presented to and reviewed by the Chief Legal Officer overseeing the investigative office.
 The complainant, accused individual and appropriate supervisor will be provided an update on the progress of the investigation and issuance of the report.

 - Upon completion of the investigation, a written report will be issued.
-The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, recommended disciplinary action if a violation of the policy occurred, and any recommended remedial action (see a list of possible remedies for students at Appendix A.).
+The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, recommended disciplinary action if a violation of the policy occurred.
 Factual conclusions shall be based upon a preponderance of the evidence standard.
-The EOS Office also may make recommendations to resolve any workplace issues it may discover during the investigation process regardless of whether prohibited harassment, sexual misconduct or discrimination can be substantiated.
+The EOS Office may also make recommendations to resolve any workplace issues it may discover during the investigation process regardless of whether prohibited harassment or discrimination can be substantiated.

-- Within ten (10) work days of receiving any comments submitted by the complainant or respondent, or, if no comments were submitted, within seventeen (17) work days of the date of the report, the appropriate vice president who has authority over the respondent will take one of the following actions:
+- Within ten (10) work days of receiving any comments submitted by the complainant or respondent, or, if no comments were submitted, within seven (7) work days of the date of the report, the appropriate vice president who has authority over the respondent will take one of the following actions:

 - Notify both the complainant and respondent that a review is in progress;